WePlan/iOS-FinalProject/README.md

   - Showing detailed information of the selected friend.
 (Data has already been fetched from the database.)
   - "Delete" the friendship button.
 (Function has already been implemented.)
   - Assign task for this friend.
 (New View, which can be named as AssignFriendTaskView.)
-3. Remove "Touch-shown list" function for Friend Module.
-4. Remove "Slide to delete" function for Friend Module.
-5. Search Bar for my friend list.
+3. Search Bar for my friend list.

 ### Backend Part :

-1. AssignFriendTask() with tsort = 2, towner = sender's objectId, uid = receiver's objectId.

-2. Send Email invitation to new user.
+1. Send Email invitation to new user.
 Use Parse notification.

 ## Task Module :

 ### UI Part :

-1. Remove "Slide to delete" function for Task Module.
 2. Hide the touch-shown list when the user touches some blank place or other items of the menu.
 3. Expand the cell of the Task to support more information and buttons.
-4. "Colored Label", which is used for showing different types of the task.
-(Self task or Group task or Friend assigned task)

 ### Backend Part :